AlphaPiece/libraries-under-sea/ef/README.md

 ef_ntree_free()
 ```

-To call a function for each element in the list, use
+To call a function for each element in the tree, use
 ```
 ef_ntree_traverse()
 ```

-To get some information about the list, use
+To get some information about the tree, use
 ```
 ef_ntree_is_root()
 ef_ntree_is_leaf()